Heisenberg doubles for Snyder type models: Abstract

 \section{Abstract}

-A Snyder model generated by the noncommutative coordinates and Lorentz generators which close a Lie algebra can be equipped in a Hopf algebra structure.
-The Heisenberg double is described for the dual pair of generators: noncommutative Snyder coordinates and momenta (with non-coassociative coproducts).
-The phase space of the Snyder model is obtained as a result.
+A Snyder model generated by the noncommutative coordinates and Lorentz generators close a Lie algebra.
+The application of the Heisenberg double construction is investigated for the Snyder coordinates and momenta generators.
+It leads to the phase space of the Snyder model.
 Further, the extended Snyder algebra is constructed by using the Lorentz algebra, in one dimension higher.
 The dual pair of extended Snyder algebra and extended Snyder group is then formulated.
-Two further Heisenberg doubles are considered, one with the conjugate tensorial momenta and another with the Lorentz matrices.
+Two Heisenberg doubles are considered, one with the conjugate tensorial momenta and another with the Lorentz matrices.
 Explicit formulae for all Heisenberg doubles are given.